Litote/kmongo/kmongo-kdoc/docs/typed-queries.md

 For now, the annotation processor has the following known limitations:

-- works only with jdk8 at build time (but generates java9/10 compliant code).
-See [KT-24311](https://youtrack.jetbrains.com/issue/KT-24311)
 - all ```@Data``` annotated classes must have public visibility and public properties.
-If your classes are internal, you can use @Data(internal = true)
+If your classes are internal, you can use @Data(internal = true) but then classes that reference the target class must be internal also.
 - Collections of Nullable types (ie Collection<Any?\>) are not yet supported
-- Map properties are not yet supported